ahilbers/a_posteriori_tsa_storage/README.md

 If you use this repository for further research, please cite the following papers:

-- AP Hilbers, DJ Brayshaw, A Gandy.
-A posteriori time series aggregation for energy system planning models with storage (to appear).
+- AP Hilbers, DJ Brayshaw, A Gandy (2023).
+Reducing climate risk in energy system planning: a posteriori time series aggregation for models with storage. *Applied Energy*, 334, 120624.